iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 ![GetInvoices](GetInvoices.png)

 After successful import, open **Sales Invoices.** Review, post and issue invoices.
+Separate invoices can be issued for one tenant if they are entered in Moderan as separate agreements.

 If you run action **Moderan – Get Invoices** more than once for the same period and invoice type, then the following logic will apply: